 Micronutrient content of the rat chow.

 Table 5 shows the micronutrient of the rat chow.
-There were traces of zinc, iron (0.02mg) and vitamin A (1.50µg/g).
+There were traces of zinc, iron (0.02mg), and vitamin A (1.50µg/g).
 The low value for micronutrients did not influence the hematological indices determined during the feeding trial.

 Biochemical indices

 Table 6 shows the mean serum iron level.
-The high increased (75%) observed in the serum iron level of the rats fed chow in combination with Jatropha aconitifolia extract was not a surprise.
+The high increase (75%) observed in the serum iron level of the rats fed chow in combination with Jatropha aconitifolia extract was not a surprise.
 It was caused by the leaves' high ascorbate (1316.30 mg) and iron (14.04 mg) levels.
 By binding and solubilizing non-heme iron at the physiological intestinal pH, ascorbate enhances the absorption of non-heme iron, according to Lynch and Cook [21].
 When rats were administered extract from Jatropha aconitifolia, their high iron absorption caused their serum iron levels to drop to within the normal range (0.12-0.13mg/dl).
 This identical set of rats had serum iron levels that were comparable to ferrous sulphate, which is how iron is absorbed.
 The lower iron content (4,19 mg) of the rat chow combined with Colocasia esculenta extract may have contributed to the lower increase (34%) in blood level.

 Table 7 shows the mean serum ferritin level.
-Due to the fact that ferritin is the body's storage form of iron, the lower percentage of serum ferritin (38.92%) for rats fed chow along with Jatropha aconitifolia extract at day 12 was significantly lower than the percentage increase (75%) seen in the serum iron of the same group of rats at the same time.
-This shown that the little percentage increase is a typical occurrence.
+Because ferritin is the body's storage form of iron, the lower percentage of serum ferritin (38.92%) for rats fed chow along with Jatropha aconitifolia extract at day 12 was significantly lower than the percentage increase (75%) seen in the serum iron of the same group of rats at the same time.
+This shows that the little percentage increase is a typical occurrence.
 Ferritin is a kind of storage for extra iron.
 The blood ferritin level of the rats given chow and Jatropha aconitifolia at day 22 was (24.29ng/ml), which was higher than the usual range (23.91-24.30ng/ml).
 This is consistent with the findings of Umerah et al. [22], who showed that rats fed Vitex doniana had higher serum ferritin levels.
 The low rate of increase in serum ferritin level (16.65%) of rats fed chow and Colocasia esculenta extract is not a good source of iron.
 The lower iron storage of this group of rats was because little was available for absorption.

 Table 8 shows the mean hemoglobin (Hb) level.
 Hematopoietic elements present in the leaves and their concentrates could be responsible for the substantial increase in Hb (49.5%) seen in the rats fed chow and Jatropha aconitifolia extract.
 This is consistent with the findings of Umerah et al. [22], who showed that rats given Vitex doniana, ewa, and uturukpa leaves had higher hemoglobin levels.
 These rats had considerably lower hemoglobin levels (p 0.05) than the rats fed chow alone or chow with Colocasia esculenta extract.
-This can be because the leaves' appropriate iron and ascorbate levels.
-It was interesting to see the increase in hemoglobin levels seen in the rats fed rat chow and Jatropha aconitifolia extract during the course of the feeding trial.
-This is because Jatropha aconitifolia could improve hemoglobin level of women of child bearing age when incorporated in their diet especially in a population where anemia is endemic.
+This can be because of the leaves' appropriate iron and ascorbate levels.
+It was interesting to see the increase in hemoglobin levels seen in the rats fed rat chow and Jatropha aconitifolia extract during the feeding trial.
+This is because Jatropha aconitifolia could improve the hemoglobin level of women of childbearing age when incorporated in their diet, especially in a population where anemia is endemic.